 My statistical expertise encompasses a range of tools, including linear and generalized linear models, latent variable models (confirmatory factor analysis, structural equation modeling), multilevel analysis, multiple imputation and analysis of multiply-imputed data.
 I also have programming skills in SAS, SPSS, R, Mplus and SQL.
 I am a SAS Certified Base Programmer and a SAS Certified Statistical Business Analyst.

-As a survey methodologist, I have experience designing RDD telephone and dual-frame (landline plus cell phone) samples in the United States and Canada, in addition to experience with address-based sampling (ABS) methods in the United States and area frame sampling techniques in developing countries.
+As a survey methodologist, I have experience designing RDD telephone and dual-frame (landline plus cell phone) samples in the United States and Canada, in addition to experience with address-based sampling (ABS) methods in the United States, and area frame sampling techniques in developing countries.
 I also have significant experience with the poststratification weighting of survey data.
+Most recently, I have put these skills to use in designing original surveys examining the foreign policy attitudes of the Canadian and Australian publics, and also as co-Principal Investigator for the 2017–2019 wave of the World Values Survey in Indonesia.